mastersofjava/mastersofjava/README.md

 #### Gamemaster Dashboard

 The Gamemaster dashboard can be found on [http://localhost:8080/control](http://localhost:8080/control).
-The first time you start the application you will be asked to setup.
+The first time you start the application you will have to log in using the admin credentials created in the keycloak setup and the MoJ game server admin console should appear.

+All following web sessions will also be redirected to keycloak and one can create a new account there and log in.
+When you want to run the admin console and login with a user as well on the same desktop environment, you need to open a separate browser session, e.g. using a 'private window' or another browser implementation.

 # License